BloomTech-Labs/sauti-databank-be/README.md

   "request_value": STRING
 }
 ```
+### Data parsers:
+- the file dataCleaner.js in the routes folder has the script that cleaned the data from platform_sessions table and poppulated the trader demographic info in the Users table (labs14)

+- the file sessionsDataParser.js in the root back-end directory has the script that cleaned the data from platform_sessions table and poppulated the trader demographic info in the Users table (labs16)

 ## Actions

 _Note: every time we say users below, we're referring to the traders who log on and use the Sauti Databan platform, not the users (often researchers) who view Sauti's data_.